Base of Japanese cooking

 Sometimes before broiling fish or meat, the food is marinated in a sauce mixing shoyu and mirin.

 After broiling, the food becomes nice salty-sweet taste.

 Steamed food dishes are also important cooking method.

 For this cooking, special steam pots or steaming baskets made from bamboo are used.

 Various foods can be cooked by steaming.

 Original Japanese cooking use no oil.
-In a sense this is a feature of

 It is said that Europian missionaries introduced it with Christianity in the 16th century.

 In Meiji period, cutlet was introduced from Europe, and Tonkatsu which is a pork cutlet by Japanese fry cooking method is very popular.